 Deleting Missing Data

 Of particular importance is the randomness of the missing data.
-E.g. suppose question 5 has a lot of missing data and question 7 has no missing data.
+E.g. suppose a lot of people didn’t answer question 5 but everyone answered question 7.
 If the frequency of the responses to question 7 changes significantly when samples which are missing responses to question 5 are dropped, then the missing data is not random, and so dropping samples can bias the results of the analysis.
 In this case either another remedy should be employed or the analysis should be run twice: once with samples with missing data retained (e.g. by adding a “no response” for missing data) and once with these samples dropped.

-Missing data can be removed by using the following supplemental Excel functions.
+Missing data can be removed by using the following supplemental Excel functions found in the Real Statistics Resource Pack.

 DELBLANK(R1, s) – fills the highlighted range with the data in range R1 (by columns) omitting any empty cells